-The Company maintains the 1994 Director Fee Plan and the Amended and Restated 2014 Director Fee Plan (collectively, the "Director Fee Plans").
-Additionally, on November 15, 2018, the Board approved the 2019 Director Fee Plan, subject to approval by the Company's shareholders at the 2019 Annual Meeting of Shareholders.
-There will be no further fees or share-based awards granted under the 1994 Director Fee Plan.
-Under the Amended and Restated 2014 Director Fee Plan, non-employee directors (except for the Chairman of the Board) each receive, as an annual retainer fee for fiscal 2019, either cash or shares of the Company's Class A Common Stock with a value equal to \$85.
+The Company maintains the 2019 Director Fee Plan, the Amended and Restated 2014 Director Fee Plan and the 1994 Director Fee Plan (collectively, the "Director Fee Plans").
+The 2019 Director Fee Plan was approved by the Company's shareholders at the 2019 Annual Meeting of Shareholders on February 21, 2019.
+There will be no further fees or share-based awards granted under the Amended and Restated 2014 Director Fee Plan and the 1994 Director Fee Plan.
+Under the 2019 Director Fee Plan, non-employee directors (except for the Chairman of the Board) each receive, as an annual retainer fee for fiscal 2019, either cash or shares of the Company's Class A Common Stock with a value equal to \$85.
 The annual retainer fee for fiscal 2019 paid to a non-employee Chairman of the Board is \$185.
 Where the annual retainer fee is provided in shares, each director may elect to be paid these shares on a current basis or have such shares credited to a deferred stock account as phantom stock, with such shares to be paid to the director subsequent to leaving the Board.
-If the shareholders approve of the 2019 Director Fee Plan, no further grants will be made under the 2014 Director Fee Plan and any shares reserved for issuance under the 2014 Director Fee Plan would no longer be available for future awards.
-The total number of shares of stock which may be issued under the 2019 Director Fee Plan or credited to a deferred stock compensation account for subsequent issuance is 150,000 shares of Common Stock (subject to adjustment upon certain events such as stock dividends or stock splits).
-The value of deferred shares is recorded in other liabilities.
-A total of 22,807 shares had been deferred under the Director Fee Plans as of December 31, 2018.
+The total number of shares of stock that have been authorized to be issued under the 2019 Director Fee Plan or credited to a deferred shares in recorded in other liabilities.
+A total of 25,498 shares had been deferred under the Director Fee Plans as ofMarch 31, 2019.
 Additionally, non-employee directors each receive an annual stock-based grant (non-statutory stock options, stock appreciation rights and/or restricted shares or units) with a value of \$125 for fiscal 2019.
-A total of 22,300 stock options have been granted under the Director Fee Plans.
-At December 31, 2018, there were no options outstanding.
-Additionally, 173,229 shares of restricted stock have been granted under the Director Fee Plans, 70,079 of which were issued under the Amended and Restated 2014 Director Fee Plan.
-20,940 shares of restricted stock are unvested at December 31, 2018.
-A total of 150,000 shares have been authorized to be issued under the Amended and Restated 2014 Director Fee Plan.
+196,266 restricted shares and restricted share units have been granted under the Director Fee Plans, 23,037 of which were issued under the 2019 Director Fee Plan.
+34,542 restricted shares and restricted share units are unvested atMarch 31, 2019.